YQL supports container types to define complex data structures organized in various ways.

 ||A container with exactly one enumeration element selected and defined only by its name.|

-If needed, you can nest containers into each other in arbitrary combinations, for example:
+If necessary, you can nest containers in any combination, for example,

 In certain contexts, optional values can also be considered a container type (

-Optional<Type>) that behaves as a list of length 0 or 1.
+Optional<Type>) that behaves like a list of length 0 or 1.

 To create literals of list containers, dictionary containers, set containers, tuple containers, or structure containers, you can use the operator notation.